Spryx-AI/spryx-devops-workflows/README.md

 - Tests will run even if linting is skipped or fails (`always()` condition)
 - Caching is applied to both pip and tox environments for faster builds
 - When using codecov integration, make sure your project generates coverage reports
+- The public release workflow will proceed even if tests fail, but only if `test-matrix` is false
+- Full git history is fetched for proper versioning with tools like setuptools-scm